himanshu-sharmav/stock_monitor/Readme.md

 ## Backend Architecture

 ### Database Schema
-The backend uses a simple database schema with two models:
+The backend uses a simple database schema with three models:
 - **User**: Represents a user of the platform.
 This model is provided by Django's built-in authentication system.
 - **Watchlist**: Represents a watchlist created by a user, containing a list of stock symbols.